nawrockie/ribosensor_wrapper/00README.txt

 setenv BLASTDB "$SENSORDIR":"$BLASTDB"
 -----------

-After adding the appropriate seven lines to the appropriate shell file, execute this command: source ~/.bashrc
-OR
-source ~/.cshrc

-If PERL5LIB was not already defined (you'll know if you get an error message when you run the above 'source' command): use instead export PERL5LIB="$RIBODIR:$EPNOPTDIR" for .bashrc, OR
+If PERL5LIB was not already defined: use instead export PERL5LIB="$RIBODIR:$EPNOPTDIR" for .bashrc, OR